newslynx/data-retention/README.md

 #### Who can see my data?

 Only you and the researchers can see your data unless you explicitly choose to allow other news organizations participating in NewsLynx to see more.

+#### Why do you ask for authentication with Facebook and Twitter if the data you're collecting through those platforms is already public?

+For each article your site publishes, NewsLynx checks for mentions of it in a lot of different data sources: Twitter and Facebook being two of these.
+These services put limits on the number of requests any one entity (as represented through an "account token") can make in a given time.
+By authenticating NewsLynx with those platforms, we can make requests for your account with your account token and not under one shared NewsLynx account, which would max out quickly.

+Your account token will only be used to collect data regarding your account.